QubitExplorer/Recommender-System/README.md

 **Evaluation Metrics:** To evaluate the model accuracy Recall 5, 10, Precision, NDCG will be used mainly.

-Recall = How many relavant items recommended/Total no. of relavant items **available**
+Recall = How many relevant items recommended/Total No. of relevant items **available**

-It measures the relavance.
+It measures the relevance.

-Precision: How many relavant items recommended//Total no. of items **recommended**
+Precision: How many relevant items recommended//Total No. of items **recommended**

 It measures the accuracy.

 **Normalized Discounted Combined Gain (NDGC):** For Ranking.

 **Few Hugging Face models to be tested:**
 1. Transformers4Rec by NVIDIA: Integrates with Hugging Face Transformers, enabling the application of transformer architectures to sequential and session-based recommendation tasks.